ClimbsRocks/machineJS/README.md

 4. Don't expect to be able to do anything intense while this is running.
 Internet browsing or code editing is fine, but watching a movie may get challenging.
 5. Please don't run any other Python scripts while this is running.

+# Refactor this entire section out into it's own file- keep README.md as pure and unintimidating as possible.
 ## The Current State Of Advanced Options:
 - `--alreadyFormatted`: A boolean value 'true' or 'false', noting if your data has already been formatted.
 Useful if you're just tweaking parameters and don't want to repeat the oftentimes time-expensive data formatting process again.
 If you pass in this flag, make sure your files are included in the  `pySetup/testingFileNames.js` json list.
 I've included a couple of examples.
 You can get the fileNames from `pySetup/utils.js`, inside of the formatData function.
 Just copy paste the fileNames obj data-formatter gives to the callback, into the `testingFileNames.js` file.
 - `--join`: a path to a data file that will be joined in with your training and testing data, in the same way you'd join SQL tables.